oscarotero/simple-crud/README.md

 ### Custom fields types

 You can create your own fields types or overwrite the existing ones.
-SimpleCrud will search in the namespace ```[your-entities-namespace]\Fields\``` for your custom classes.
-All these classes must implements `SimpleCrud\Fields\FieldInterface`.
+You have to register the namespace with your custom fields in the factory.

 Let's see an example: